 Alex Epstein speaks to the Canadian Association of Petroleum Producers (CAPP) in an effort to help Canadian fossil fuel companies reframe climate-related communications tactics to the public.
 Epstein, in his talk, repeats his stance that “fossil fuels improve the planet” and protect society at large from the climate.

 Epstein encourages fossil fuel companies to switch the conversation (from the “environmentalists' argument”)–and embrace their product as a communications tactic–as highlighted by the creation of his Facebook page entitled “I love Fossil Fuels .”
 Noticeably and intentionally throughout his discussion, Epstein speaks to the incredible environment we live in, which he believes is possible only because of fossil fuels.
-He then motivates CAPP communications audience members to spread this type of dialogue throughout the public sphere.
+He then motivates CAPP communications audience members to spread this type of dialog throughout the public sphere.

 November 5, 2012